-- What is their stance on rezoning Washington Street?
+- Are they acting on residents’ concerns about rezoning Washington Street?
 Do they support the current mayor’s plan for high density, 5-10 story buildings running from West Newton Square all the way down to the Lake, even though a Newtonville Area Council survey found that more than 90% of city residents do not want this?

 - Do they use the term “NIMBY”?
-This patronizing acronym is meant to steamroll all arguments (good or bad) against massive development.
-Paradoxically, “Newton NIMBY” lumps in people who are concerned about a lack of affordable housing in proposed “market rate”/luxury developments with zealots who don’t want ANY affordable housing in Newton.
-Any candidate, elected official, or activist who casually uses this insult to describe any resident who dare to voice objections to high-density luxury developments and teardowns of modest single family homes to build McMansions don’t deserve your support.
+This patronizing acronym is intended to steamroll all arguments against massive development.
+Paradoxically, “Newton NIMBY” lumps in people who are concerned about a lack of affordable housing in proposed “market rate” developments with zealots who don’t want ANY affordable housing in Newton.
+Any candidate, elected official, or activist who casually uses this insult to describe any resident who dare to voice objections to high-density luxury developments and teardowns of modest single family homes to build McMansions don’t deserve support, in my opinion.